Naval Air Station Cubi Point

 U.S. Naval Air Station Cubi Point (IATA: NCP, ICAO: RPLB) was a United States Navy aerial facility located at the edge of Naval Base Subic Bay and abutting the Bataan Peninsula in the Philippines.

-When the base closed, the air station became Subic Bay International Airport and is still operating today.
+When the base closed in November 1992, the air station became Subic Bay International Airport and is still operating today.
+However, the IATA airport code was changed from NCP to SFS, as part of the transition.

 Background

-During the Korean War, Admiral Arthur W. Radford, Chief of Naval Operations saw the need for a naval air station at Cubi Point.
+During the Korean War, Admiral Arthur W. Radford, Commander-in-Chief, U.S. Pacific Fleet saw the need for a naval air station at Cubi Point.
 It was a rugged and jungle-covered finger of land 3 mi from Subic Naval Base.
 Radford believed the air station would be a vital link for the U.S. Navy in the Philippines.

 In spite of the magnitude of the job and the tremendous difficulties the construction involved, the project was approved by The Pentagon.
 Civilian contractors were initially contracted to fulfill the project, but after seeing the forbidding Zambales Mountains and the maze of jungle at Cubi Point, they claimed it could not be done.
 The Navy's Seabees were then given the project in 1951.
 The first Seabees to arrive were MCB-3 on October 2, 1951; the second, MCB-5, arrived on November 5, 1951; the third, MCB-2 arrived early in 1952.
 MCBs 9 and 11 followed later.

 The first problem encountered was moving the fishing village of Banicain, which occupied a portion of the site for the new airfield.
 The town and its residents were moved to Olongapo, which became New Banicain.
 The former village of Banicain is now under 45 ft of earth.

 The next, and biggest, issue was cutting a mountain in half and moving soil to fill in Subic Bay and create a 10000 ft runway.
 The Seabees blasted coral to fill a section of Subic Bay, filled swampland, removed trees as large as 150 ft tall and 6 to 8 ft in diameter.
 It was one of the largest earthmoving projects in the world, equivalent to the construction of the Panama Canal.
 The construction project took five years and an estimated 20 million man-hours.